IanArb/ConferenceFinder/README.md

 An example usage of kotlin multiplatform with Android, iOS and Web supported by a Ktor backend.

-The applications displays a list of conferences retrieved from the backend.
+The applications displays a list of conferences retrieved from the backend (https://github.com/IanArb/conferencesKtor).

-Content for conferences retrieved from https://androidstudygroup.github.io/conferences/

 Inspired by [John Reilly's](https://github.com/joreilly) starter pack (https://github.com/joreilly/PeopleInSpace)